Baseball defeats Sierra for D-VI Valley title

 The team left the diamond defeated and disappointed.
 The score read 11-6 with a victorious Sierra continuing their run in the 2016 playoffs.
 The FC varsity baseball team looked to next year, and began to grow and prepare for the next season.

-Last year, the Sierra Chieftains defeated the Eagles early in playoffs, and this season, the teams met again this season in the championship for the D-VI Valley Title, May 27.
+After losing to the Sierra Chieftains early in playoffs, the Eagles met them again this season in the championship for the D-VI Valley Title, May 27.

 The Eagles arrived at Rawhide Stadium with confidence and a drive to win their school’s first baseball Valley Championship.